anhnguyendepocen/stat209-f18/_notes/project-iii-inference.md

 results into context (what do the confidence intervals and point estimators mean in practice?).

-As with Project B, make sure that none of the code, warnings, or data are shown in the final report.
+As with Project II, make sure that none of the code, warnings, or data are shown in the final report.
 It should contain only text, graphics, and output from the function `reg_table`.